-EGL USA colored Diamond Analysis Report - This is exclusive to EGL USA and is the most popular document for colored diamonds.
+EGL USA Colored Diamond Analysis Report - This is exclusive to EGL USA and is the most popular document for colored diamonds.

-EGL USA colored Diamond Analysis Report - A more compact version of the Diamond Certificate, created especially for the trade.
+EGL USA Colored Diamond Analysis Report - A more compact version of the Diamond Certificate, created especially for the trade.

 Founded over thirty years ago in Belgium, the EGL is committed to protecting the integrity of the jewellery trade and fuelling public interest through applied science, education, innovation, and exceptional services.
 The EGL has an international presence with laboratories based in Antwerp (1973), Johannesburg (1980), London (1981), Paris (1981), Tel Aviv (1982), Istanbul (1990), Seoul (1990), Mumbai (2003) and Cape Town (2007).
 It is sometimes referred to therefore as 'GL Worldwide' or 'EGL International': The same standards apply to all these labs, but differ from EGL USA.

-The EGL is accredited with introducing new approaches to diamond grading, the practice of certifying diamonds measuring less than one carat in weight, and establishing the 'SI3' diamond clarity designation.
+The EGL is accredited with introducing new approaches to diamond grading, the practice of certifying diamonds measuring less than 1.00 carat in weight, and establishing the 'SI3' diamond clarity designation.
 The organisation is also recognised for conducting advanced research with renowned physicists, geologists, and mineralogists.

 EGL Diamond Certificate Report - A certificate evaluating the color, clarity, carat weight, and cut of a diamond, including a detailed diagram plotting the diamond's proportions and illustrating any present inclusions.
 See above for an example.

 EGL Mini Certificate - A more compact version of the Diamond Certificate Report.

 EGL "CertiCard" - The most compact of EGL certificates, this details the information as in other EGL certificates on a credit card type of document.